cloudfoundry/gorouter/README.md

 `app` is a unique identifier for an application that the endpoint is registered for.
 This value will be included in router access logs with the label `app_id`, as well as being sent with requests to the endpoint in an HTTP header `X-CF-ApplicationId`.

 `private_instance_id` is a unique identifier for an instance associated with the app identified by the `app` field.
-Gorouter includes an HTTP header `X-CF-InstanceID` set to this value with requests to the registered endpoint.
+Gorouter includes an HTTP header `X-CF-InstanceId` set to this value with requests to the registered endpoint.

 Such a message can be sent to both the `router.register` subject to register URIs, and to the `router.unregister` subject to unregister URIs, respectively.